 A client design review is a meeting where the team presents the product design to the client.
 It’s often done as a digital design review, especially when teams and clients are in different locations.

-Product managers often lead the review, helping guide the conversation and taking notes on all the feedback.
+Product managers often lead the review, helping guide the conversation and taking notes on all the feedback gathered during the design iterations.

 This review is also a chance to catch misaligned expectations.
-Sometimes, the design may look or work differently than the client imagined.
+Sometimes, the design may look or work differently from what the client imagined.
 Talking through these differences early helps avoid delays or big changes later.

 By the end of the review, both the client and the team should feel confident about the direction.
 Everyone leaves with clear action items and a better understanding of what comes next.